wader/ffcat/README.md

 # ffcat

-Output per stream preview directly in terminal.
-Supports image, audio and video files.
+Output file preview directly in terminal.
 Currently can only output via iTerm2 control codes.

+## Supports

+- Video by showing frames
+- Audio by showing wave form
+- Images
+- SVG
+- Graphviz

 **Be aware this is a quick proof of concept hack**